TechnicalPursuit/TIBET-Examples/pizza/README.md

 });
 ```

-Thanks to `callNextMethod` you can mix in functionality without losing control.
+Thanks to `callNextMethod` you can mix in functionality without compromise.

 ## Controllers

-Tag types are a central aspect of authoring TIBET applications but not
+Tag types are a central aspect of authoring TIBET applications.
+Still, not
 everything in an application happens in the UI.
 That's where the TIBET
 controller stack comes in.

 Events in a browser typically start at the document, work downward to a target
 node, then bubble upward to the document again.
+This capture/bubble pattern is
+canonical.

-TIBET signals start at the top of the controller stack and work downward,
+In a similar fashion, TIBET signals start at the top of the controller stack,
-descend into the DOM, change direction, and work upward from the target to the
+work downward, descend into the DOM, change direction, and work upward from the
-top of the controller chain.
+target nodee to the top of the controller chain.

-Capture and bubbling semantics are preserved, but controller objects can be
+Capture and bubbling semantics are preserved, but controller objects are now
-injected at the start of the capture sequence and the end of the bubbling
+available at the start of the capture sequence and the end of the bubbling
 sequence.

 Thanks to the controller chain you can quickly capture or provide backstop
 functionality in response to lower-level `Event` and `TP.sig.Signal`
 notifications.

+The most prevalent consumer of these notifications is the 'application
+instance', one of the controllers TIBET automatically creates and configures on
+your behalf.

 ### TP.core.Application

 In a production setting the top of the controller chain is the `Application`
 instance, accessible via `TP.sys.getApplication()`.
+The rest of the controller
+chain can be acquired from the application instance via `getControllers()`.

-This instance is created automatically by TIBET during application startup from
+The application instance is created automatically by TIBET during application
-a pre-built subtype of `TP.core.Application` provided for your application.
+startup using a pre-built subtype of `TP.core.Application`.
+This application
+subtype is generated during project creation via the `tibet clone` command and
+placed in `public/src`.

-In the pizza app that Type is `APP.pizza.Application` and it's found in the
+In the pizza app that Type is `APP.pizza.Application`.
-`public/src` directory of the project.

 ### APP.pizza.Application

 The application instance is a common location to host "cross-component" data,
-event signaling/handling, and other shared functionality.
+manage event signaling/handling, and coordinate other shared functionality.

 For example, the `APP.pizza.Application` definition includes the following lines
-of code which help manage the data for the current `order`:
+of code which help manage data for the current `order`:

 ```
 //  Location used to share the Order data.